AlttiRi/py-hello-world/README.md

 python setup.py develop
 ```

-Or, the alternative command with less verbose output:
+Or, the alternative command with the less verbose output:
 ```bash
 pip install -e .
 ```